martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   - inbound rule type: All traffic / source: custom sg-00d547bf7a5580bab / description: Allow access to self SG. <br>
   - outbound rule type: All traffic / source: custom 0.0.0.0/0 / description: Allow all outbound traffic by default. <br>
   9. Create an IAMGlueServiceRole.
+  10. Create a S3 crawler and an associated workflow that uses the S3 crawler. <br>
 </details>

 <details>